arangodb/velocypack/VelocyPack.md

 ## Value types

-We describe a single Jason value, which is recursive in nature, but resides (with two exceptions, see below) in a single contiguous block of memory.
-Assume that the value starts at address A, the first byte V indicates the type (and often the length) of the Jason value at hand:
+We describe a single VPack value, which is recursive in nature, but resides (with two exceptions, see below) in a single contiguous block of memory.
+Assume that the value starts at address A, the first byte V indicates the type (and often the length) of the VPack value at hand:

 We first give an overview with a brief but accurate description for reference, for arrays and objects see below for details:

   - 0x00      : none - this indicates absence of any type and value,
-                this is not allowed in Jason values
+                this is not allowed in VPack values
   - 0x01      : empty array
   - 0x02      : array without index table (all subitems have the same byte length), 1-byte byte length